Alice Wairimu Nderitu: UN Under-Secretary-General and Special Advisor on the Prevention of Genocide

-In 2020, United Nations Secretary-General Antonio Guterres appointed Nderitu the UN's Under-Secretary-General and Special Advisor on the Prevention of Genocide.
+In 2020, United Nations Secretary-General Antonio Guterres appointed Nderitū the UN's Under-Secretary-General and Special Advisor on the Prevention of Genocide.
 The Secretary-General described her as a "recognized voice in the field of peacebuilding and violence prevention" due to her conflict-resolution efforts.
+In November 2024, Nderitū's contract as Special Advisor on the Prevention of Genocide was not renewed.
+The Wall Street Journal editorial board argued that Nderitū's contract was not renewed because she did not label Israel’s conduct in the Gaza war as genocide.
+A UN spokesman denied this and noted that UN officials often serve one term, including most of the people who previously held Nderitū's position.
+In a February 2025 interview, Nderitū stated that she had been "hounded" for her stance on the Gaza war, including an anonymous letter from UN staff, frequent questions from the media, and social media harassment.
+She stated that it is the role of the courts to ascertain if there is a genocide in Gaza.

 Organizations

-Nderitu has served as a member of the African Union's Network of African Women in Conflict Prevention and Mediation (Fem-Wise), the Women Waging Peace Network, the Concerned Citizens for Peace (a group of Elders facilitating peace between African leaders), and the Global Alliance of Women Mediators.
+Nderitū has served as a member of the African Union's Network of African Women in Conflict Prevention and Mediation (Fem-Wise), the Women Waging Peace Network, the Concerned Citizens for Peace (a group of Elders facilitating peace between African leaders), and the Global Alliance of Women Mediators.
 She is also the founder of the Community Voices for Peace and Pluralism, a network of African women professionals preventing and transforming conflicts worldwide.
 She was also a Commonwealth Exchange Fellow at the South African Human Rights Commission.